 First Responder Wellness

-Tonight, your hosts had a tough conversation with Dr. David Black from Cordico and Cheif Neil Gang.
+Join your hosts, Doug Monda, Chris Scallon and Chris Fields and for a tough conversation with Brady Pilster and Dr. David Black from Cordico.
 This week we're talking First Responder Wellness and why it's so important.

 Cordico is the world leader in wellness technology for high-stress professions, providing trusted, confidential, 24/7 proactive and preventative wellness support specially developed for law enforcement, firefighters, dispatchers, medical professionals, and others serving in the most demanding and critical roles.